What is flood insurance?

 - Leave everything as it is: it’s best to wait until you’ve talked to your insurer before trying to clear or repair anything that’s been damaged by the flooding, in case it affects your claim.

-- Consider consulting a loss assessor: insurance companies often appoint a loss adjustor to investigate a claim on their behalf.
-If you feel you need expert back-up, you should contact a loss assessor - although you’re likely to be charged a fee for this service.
+- Consider consulting a loss assessor: insurance companies can appoint a loss assessor/adjustor to look into a claim for them and decide how much they’ll pay out.
+You can also contact a loss assessor to represent your claim – but you’ll likely be charged a fee for this service.

 The most common previous home insurance claims consumers have listed when taking out a quote and the percentage they make up of the total claims declared – according to MoneySuperMarket data January – June 2018.